ncatlab/nlab-content/pages/306.md

 Having a subobject classifier is a very strong property of a category and "most" categories don't have one.

-For example, catgories with a terminal object can't have one if there are no morphism out of the terminal object.
+For example, a category with a terminal object can't have a subobject classifier if there are no nonidentity morphisms out of the terminal object.

 * Any top bounded partial order.

-* In $Ring$, the [[category of rings]], there are no morphisms out of the terminal object the [[zero ring]].
+* In $Ring$, the [[category of rings]], there are no nonidentity morphisms out of the terminal object the [[zero ring]].

 ## Properties